Equalities and SEND

 What training have the staff, supporting children with SEND, had or are having?

-All staff are trained in Safeguarding and there are three trained Designated Safeguarding People (DSP’s); Mrs Greetham (Lead DSP), Miss Hoare (currently on maternity leave), and Miss Robins.
+All staff are trained in Safeguarding and there are four trained Designated Safeguarding Leads (DSL’s); Mrs Greetham (Lead DSL), Mrs Torres (Deputy DSL), Ms Kerr (Deputy DSL) & Mrs Hanna (Deputy DSL).

 How accessible is the school environment?